surgeventures/surgex/GUIDE.md

 Functions that may result in success or failure and that must pass additional data upon success or failure should return `{:ok, ...}` and `{:error, ...}` tuples.

+Functions that don't fail with `{:error, ...}` should not return `{:ok, ...}` as well.

+Raising an exception should be preferred over returning error tuple for cases which don't have to be handled.

 Modules that express single action should be named with a verb prefix and have a `def call` entry.